thoth-tech/documentation/docs/Splashkit/Tutorials/Reviews/Networking-guides 2.0/How to make a RESTful API call using SplashKit.md

 ## Description

 A tutorial review of the tutorial has been done.
-Modified part of the text description of the sentence to make the content more coherent and clear.
 The code in this tutorial has been run to ensure that it works and outputs the results.

 ## Confirmation of Passing Quality Checks